Visiting Keele Frequently Asked Questions

-The majority of activity on an open day or applicant visit day takes place at Keele's main campus.
-There may be an opportunity to visit the Clinical Education Centre (CEC) at Royal Stoke University Hospital, for those interested in a relevant course.
+Yes, all activity on an open day or applicant visit day takes place at Keele's main campus.

 On arrival onto campus, follow the signage for parking or the directions of our parking team, who will be on hand to direct you to the next available car park.
 During open days and applicant visit days car parking will be free on Keele campus, but please leave your car in a marked parking bay.

 Open days and applicant visit days typically run from around 9:00am until 4:00pm, but start and end times may vary slightly and will be advertised in advance of the event.